This creamy tomato soup is easy to make and so warming. This recipe uses canned tomatoes, basil, and aromatics for a delicious meal anytime.

 How to make tomato basil soup

-This tomato basil soup is so easy and it screams summer with all of the fresh notes of flavor from the garlic, tomatoes and basil.
-If you have about 30 minutes, you can make this really easy tomato basil soup.
+This tomato basil soup is so easy and it screams summer with all of the fresh notes of flavor from the garlic, tomatoes, and basil.

 - Cook it up on the stovetop: Sauté your shallots and garlic until soft and then add your chicken stock and canned tomatoes.
 Don't forget to break up those tomatoes to help them release their juices.